 The Illness Superstore

-I have been thinking about this question (and my answer) for several days now.
+I have been thinking about this question (and my answer) for a long time now.
 It’s really not a bad idea.
-So I figured for the purpose of this essay, that I would create my Illness Superstore on paper (very rough draft).
+So I figured that I would create my Illness Superstore on paper (a very rough draft).

 Step 1: You get diagnosed with an illness (a separate conversation)

 Step 2: You find the Illness Superstore near you

 Step 3: You call to make an appointment with your disease specific “wellness navigator”

 Step 4: You arrive at the store, are greeted by your navigator and are walked through every section

 Aisle one—Western medical care resources for additional opinions (never good to go with one opinion)